kchalasa/NWP_Project/README.md

 #### Contents briefly described

 **NWP_Application**
-To deploy this application on your local machine please follow the following steps in the order listed below:
+To deploy this application on to your local machine please follow the following steps below in the order of listing:

-- Connect to R Console or RSTUDIO
+- Connect to R Console
-- Libraries Required
+- Prerequisites - Libraries Required
   + shiny
   + data.table
   + ggplot2